Seppli11/ZHAW-Summary/summaries/23HS/CSC 417 - Theory of Programming Languages/HW/Homework 1 (copy).md

 A stack is a first-in-last-out collection, meaning that the first element pushed on to the stack will be the last to be popped.
 Because of this property, the stack is used for local variables and the return address.

 When a function is invoked, a new stack frame is pushed on the stack.
 A frame contains space for local variables and the return address.
 When a function returns, the top most stack frame will correspond to that function.
 The CPU uses the return address to know where to jump back to.
-Additionally, since the stack frame contains local variables, these variables are automatically cleaned up when popping a stack frame. [[6][6]]
+Additionally, since the stack frame contains local variables, these variables are automatically cleaned up when popping a stack frame.[^6]

 The frames with their return address and local data can be seen in the following image.